lclevy/PyTac_verif/readme.md

 ### Verification algorithm

-In 2d-doc, signature is encode in base32, and algorithm is ECDSA P-256.

-See section 5.1 in [1]
+In 2d-doc, signature is encoded in base32, and algorithm is ECDSA P-256, see section 5.1 in [1]

 Reference x509 certificate (file FR000001_CERT.PEM) and private key (FR000001_PRIV.PEM) are given in section 15.1 of [1]